Welcome to Grey Face Rescue!

-Before bringing your foster dog home, make sure everyone in your household understands and supports the commitment.
-A calm, structured environment will help your foster dog feel safe and settle in more easily.
+Before bringing your foster dog home, please make sure everyone in your household understands and supports the commitment.
+Creating a calm, structured environment from day one will help your foster dog settle in more comfortably and set them up for success.

-• Use a crate or baby gate to confine the dog when you’re away.
+• Use a crate or baby gate to safely confine your foster when you're away or unable to supervise.

 • Toys